bushku/APCSP_1/_posts/2022-09-13-ProgramFunctionandPurpose.md

 The program code is not necessarily executed "in order":
  - Code segments are executed as they are called, according to the events triggered

-I had difficulties with question 1: Which of the following best describes the behavior of the code segment?